maya-papaya/Analyzing-Protests-Through-Tweets/README.md

 Twitter notably had to jump hurdles with [the Indian government](https://www.npr.org/2021/02/17/968641246/twitter-in-standoff-with-indias-government-over-free-speech-and-local-law) about suppressing the backlash against the farm laws.
 Accounts were suspended at first and hashtags were reduced.
 As Twitter struggled between free speech and the government's orders, I wonder if this affected the results somehow.

-However, the public seems to be divided equally between negative, neutral, and positive reactions.
+The public seemed to be divided equally between negative, neutral, and positive reactions.
 The majority is overall neutral.
 The rest is more negatively positioned towards the movement, while the minority of tweets are positive.
 The traffic caused and the MP's smashed window seemed to have almost no change compared to the total sentiment.
 During the Republic's Day violence, though, the number of negative tweets drastically went up to almost 50% of the total number of tweets.
 Again, though, these results may not reflect the true sentiment towards the movement: the Indian government tried to suppress Twitter and shut down the internet in order to prevent support for the farmers.
 Also, this analysis doesn't exactly specify whether the negative tweets were directed toward the farmers or the government (it's likely that they were directed toward both).

+However, the keyword analysis helps to clarify where the negative sentiment was directed.
 During the Republic Day violence, many of these negative tweets were likely directed toward the Delhi police, considering that they were mentioned frequently in my keyword analysis.
 The word, ‘shame,’ that appeared frequently in the negative wordclouds also suggest that Twitter users were shaming the government and police.
-It's likely that not all of the negative tweets were directed toward the farmers - in fact, many of them were probably directed toward the police and farm laws.
+It's likely that not all of the negative tweets were directed toward the farmers - in fact, many of them were probably directed toward the police, the government, and the farm laws.

 ### Women's March

 The Women's March, during its first protest, seemed to be greatly supported.
 However, I think it would be an interesting project in the future to research how they are viewed today.

-An explanation for its widely-varying keywords may be because it was "[more than an anti-Trump protest,](https://www.vox.com/2017/1/21/14342942/womens-march-inauguration-trump-protest-goals-feminism-demands)" as *Vox* writes.
-The movement touched on many different conversations and issues considered especially vulnerable under the new Trump administration, "[including women’s and reproductive rights, criminal justice, defense of the environment and the rights of immigrants, Muslims, LGBT people and the disabled.](https://www.history.com/this-day-in-history/womens-march)" This explains why conversations around Shariah law were so prevalent throughout the march.
+An explanation for the movement's widely-varying keywords may be because it was considered "[more than an anti-Trump protest,](https://www.vox.com/2017/1/21/14342942/womens-march-inauguration-trump-protest-goals-feminism-demands)" as *Vox* writes.
+The movement touched on many different conversations and issues considered especially vulnerable under the Trump administration, "[including women’s and reproductive rights, criminal justice, defense of the environment and the rights of immigrants, Muslims, LGBT people and the disabled.](https://www.history.com/this-day-in-history/womens-march)" This explains why conversations around Shariah law and Islam were so prevalent throughout the march.

 ### As a whole...

+I want to offer a possible explanation for why the majority sentiment of each dataset was neutral: likely, these tweets were reporting on the events of the protest.
+They were neither overtly supportive, nor critical of anyone; they were updates on how each movement was going.
+This hypothesis is supported by one of the wordclouds, where phrases like 'video statement' and 'WATCH' were prevalent.

-Being inconvenienced actually didn't seem to affect the Indian farmers' movement at all.
+Being inconvenienced actually didn't seem to affect the Indian farmers' movement and the Women's March at all.
 However, with more research, the results may turn out differently.

 On the other hand, violence or unnecessarily brutal actions did seem to negatively impact a movement.
 [Research by a sociologist at Stanford](https://news.stanford.edu/2018/10/12/how-violent-protest-can-backfire/) has shown that violence from a popular movement will more negatively impact the movement compared to violence from the opposing side -- sometimes it will actually increase support for the opposing side.
+However, because the Delhi police also acted with violence against the farmers, the possibly backlash toward the farmers dissipated.
+Much of the backlash was likely directed towards the police (as evidenced by the keyword analysis) for mishandling the situation.

+But now, the question becomes: is it more important to be a popular, agreeable protest or is it more important to do whatever possible to make a change?

-I think most protesters who are 'disruptive' prefer the latter option.
+I think most protesters who are considered 'disruptive' prefer the latter option.
 As one protester said, “It isn’t fun: I hate disrupting people’s lives, and it’s upsetting that it’s come to this.
 But it has come to this.”

 ***Notes:***
 *This project is not verified or error-free.
 Please use results with caution.
-The Google Colab notebooks and HuggingFace/KeyBERT models used to create this research project are available for further analysis.*
+The Google Colab notebooks and HuggingFace/KeyBERT models used to create this research project are available for further analysis and inspection.*

+*This project also does not express any political leanings; it is merely a datascience project conducted out of my personal interest.*

 ---